-Notes: Total Ban states are those that enacted a total ban by the end of 2022, Protected states either kept abortion policies in place, or expanded abortion rights, while Excluded states are a mix of states that enacted bans too late to be effective for fertility in our analysis, have changes to gestational age limits but not total bans, or have legislatures hostile towards abortion.
+Notes: Total Ban states are those that enacted a total ban by the end of 2022.
+Protected states either kept abortion policies in place or expanded abortion rights, while Excluded states are a mix of states that enacted bans too late to be effective for fertility in our analysis, have enforced gestational-age bans, or have legislatures hostile towards abortion.
 See Appendix A for details.